AdaCore/spark2014/lrm/source/packages.rst

 constituents).
 A ``refined_state_aspect`` in the body of Q is used for this purpose.

-In the body of a package the constituents of the refined ``state_name``, the refined view, have to be used rather than the abstract view of the ``state_name``.
+In the body of a package the constituents of the refined ``state_name``, the refined view, has to be used rather than the abstract view of the ``state_name``.
 Refined global, dependency, pre and post aspects are provided to express the refined view.

 In the refined view the constituents of each ``state_name`` have to be initialized consistently with their appearance or omission from the